Skip to main content

 Apply Here: careers@tngcs.org

-• Early Childhood Assistant (ECA) - Ontario - Contract
+• Early Childhood Assistant (ECA) - Our Lady of Lourdes - Part-Time - Contract

 Assist in the planning, implementation and evaluation of an age appropriate program to enhance the children’s cognitive, physical, social and emotional development in accordance with the Child Care and Early Years Act, How Does Learning Happen Pedagogy, AQI and all other governing agencies.
-This position reports to the Senior Childcare Manager, Central Neighbourhood House and is part of CUPE Local 7797.
+This position reports to the Child Care Manager, Our Lady of Lourdes Child Care Centre and is part of CUPE Local 7797.

 Job Posting: See the posting here